-EL 29701 (Jervois) is a replacement tenement that combined and supersedes Arafura's EL10215 and EL 26812.
-EL 29701 was initially granted to Arafura Resources on 6 November 2012 for a period of two years.
+EL 29701 (Jervois) is a replacement tenement that combined and supersedes Arafura's EL 10215 and EL 26812.
+EL 29701 was initially granted to Arafura Resources Limited ("Arafura") on 6 November 2012.

 The project area is located in the Jervois district and mostly within the eastern part of the Aileron Province in the Arunta Region.
 The geology of the project area predominantly consists of greenschist to amphibole facies metamorphosed Palaeoproterozoic sedimentary and igneous rocks.
 The metamorphosed basement rocks are unconformably overlain by weakly metamorphosed Neoproterozoic-Palaeozoic sedimentary units of the Georgina Basin.
 A prolonged sequence of Ordovician-Carboniferous deformation has resulted in block-faulting with minor open folds and localised subvertical to overturned bedding in the Georgina Basin units adjacent to the fault zones.